 STEP 2: Press the button below to load data into HeavySet

 STEP 3: Open up the HeavySet app, where it will recognise the routine to import.
 Click Import and Choose.

 STEP 4: Train!
 Just click on the imported Folder, and select Day 1.
 Hope you’re in your gym gear already…

 How to use #HyperWorkouts in HeavySet?

-Anyone can pick up this programme and benefit.
+Anyone can pick up this weight lifting program and benefit.
 Whether it’s ladies wishing to lose weight and tone up, beginner guys who wants to develop a muscular physique, or for seasoned intermediate lifters who want to develop greater strength and more muscle mass.
-No age, capability or sex bias here – anyone can make progress with this well-rounded programme.
+No age, capability or sex bias here – anyone can make progress with this well-rounded workout plan.

 What’s Critical to Note is this…